Bangladesh Islami Chhatra Shibir: Militant association and armed activities

-Allegations of violence and conflict
+Violence and conflict

 Islami Chhatra Shibir has been repeatedly accused by rival student organizations, government authorities, and human rights observers of engaging in violent clashes on university campuses where there is rivalry over political control.
 Central to these allegations is the use of crude weapons such as sticks, machetes, and petrol bombs by Shibir members during confrontations with groups like the Bangladesh Chhatra League (BCL), the student wing of the Awami League.
 International reports have noted that while both sides contribute to the cycle of violence in Bangladesh's polarized student politics, Shibir's Islamist ideology has been linked to specifically targeted attacks on secular or minority students.
 The group was described by the National Consortium for the Study of Terrorism and Responses to Terrorism as extremely militant and "linked to a number of larger terrorist organizations both in Bangladesh, and internationally".
-Shibir activists and supporters were also accused of attacking BCL members and leaders by cutting their tendons.
+Shibir activists, leaders, and supporters were also involved in attacking opposition party members and leaders from BCL, JCD, and JCS by cutting their tendons since the 1980s.

-During the 2013 protests, following the war crimes conviction of Jamaat-e-Islami leader Delwar Hossain Sayedee on February 28, Shibir supporters, alongside Jamaat supporters, carried out widespread arson, vandalism, and launched attacks on Hindu minorities.
+During the 2013 protests, following the war crimes conviction of Jamaat-e-Islami leader Delwar Hossain Sayedee on 28 February, Shibir supporters, alongside Jamaat supporters, carried out widespread arson and vandalism and launched attacks on Hindu minorities.
 In several districts, including Noakhali and Jessore, more than 40 Hindu temples and hundreds of homes were damaged or looted.
 Dozens of people died nationwide in these incidents.

-More recently, on May 28, 2025, at Rajshahi University, Shibir-affiliated members of the "Anti-Shahbag Unity" group clashed with leftist activists.
+More recently, on 28 May 2025, at Rajshahi University, Shibir-affiliated members of the "Anti-Shahbag Unity" group clashed with leftist activists.
 At least 10 people were injured in a clash involving chases and counter-chases with sticks across the campus.
 According to Bangladeshi newspapers, extremist Shibir supporters attacked the organizers to disrupt an event.
 As per data from organizations monitoring conflict, Shibir was involved in dozens of such clashes annually.